FAQ¶

 This is because the Enum

-postprocessing hook is activated by default.
-Enum suffixes like
+postprocessing hook is activated by default, which

-potential problems.
 You can resolve (or silence) enum issues by adding an entry to the

 ENUM_NAME_OVERRIDES